Opinion: Germany needs to invest in nature to defend against floods | DW | 02.02.2022

 Even roads contributed.
 When country lanes flood, they fast-track water into rivers.
 "Roads seem to be THE drainage systems during intense summer rain events," the hydrologists concluded.

-It is now two decades since dramatic floods on the Elbe caused Germany's then environment minister Juergen Trittin to promise to "give our rivers more room again; otherwise they will take it themselves."
+It is now two decades since dramatic floods on the Elbe caused Germany's then environment minister Jürgen Trittin to promise to "give our rivers more room again; otherwise they will take it themselves."

 But efforts have concentrated on reinstating natural floodplains on the lower reaches of big rivers.
 Crucial upland sponges have been largely forgotten in river basin plans, such as the Rhine 2040 program that aims to create a sustainably managed catchment area that is resilient to the effects of climate change.
 That must change.